Support Our Local Restaurants

 Madera restaurants are ready to serve you and your family for takeout or order online.
 Call individual restaurants for details.
 Some restaurants are offering delivery or curbside pick up.

 If you have or know of a restaurant that is not on this list, email Corrie Valdez, at cvaldez@maderatribune.net.
-New names will be added weekly in Wednesday’s edition of The Madera Tribune.
+New names will be added weekly in Wednesdays edition of The Madera Tribune newspaper.

+Thank you to our farmers, truckers, grocers and especially our restaurants for continuing to serve Madera, supporting one another for a stronger community.

 Burrito King, 674-7596